 Reproducible Analytical Pipelines

 Reproducible Analytical Pipelines (RAPs) are automated statistical and analytical processes.
-They incorporate elements of software engineering best practice to ensure that the pipelines are reproducible, auditable, and high quality.
+They incorporate elements of software engineering best practice to ensure that the pipelines are reproducible, auditable, efficient, and high quality.

-Statisticians and analysts should look to implement the principles RAP in parts of their processes.
+Statisticians and analysts should look to implement the RAP principles in parts of their processes.

 A RAP will: